metablaster/WindowsFirewallRuleset/Readme/Remote.md

 Check following 3 things:

-1. Ensure PS session configuration which is being used is enabled
+1. Verify PS session configuration which is being used is enabled

     ```powershell
     Get-PSSessionConfiguration -Name "NameOfTheSession" | Enable-PSSessionConfiguration
     ```

-2. Ensure access mode of the session PS configuration is set to `Remote`
+2. Verify access mode of the session PS configuration is set to `Remote`

     ```powershell
     Set-PSSessionConfiguration  -Name "NameOfTheSession" -AccessMode Remote
     ```

-3. Ensure `LocalAccountTokenFilterPolicy` is enabled (set to 1)
+3. Verify `LocalAccountTokenFilterPolicy` is enabled (set to 1)

     ```powershell
     Set-ItemProperty -Name LocalAccountTokenFilterPolicy -Value 1 `